Dog-Friendly Mexico: Travelling in Mexico with a Dog

 For pets travelling in the cabin, there is a maximum weight of 27 lbs (12.25kg) for the dog or cat and their carrier, which can be up to 18 x 14 x 8 inches (46 x 35.5 x 20cm).
 The carrier can be rigid of semi-rigid.

 For pets in the hold, there is a maximum weight of 99 lbs (45kg), including their carrier, which must have maximum dimensions of 126 inches (320cm) and be rigid.
-Fees for pets vary depending on destination and whet it is paid online or at the airport.
+Fees for pets vary depending on destination and whether it is paid online or at the airport.

 Pets need to fly with their full vaccination card, plus have received an anti-parasitic treatment to travel within Mexico and have a health certificate issued by a licensed veterinarian to fly internationally.
 View the full VivaAerobus pet policy.